colbyj/bride-of-frankensystem/docs/framework/sessions.rst

 Sessions and Participant State
 ==============================

 Web frameworks use *sessions* to remember who a user is across requests.
 BOFS uses sessions to track each participant's place in ``PAGE_LIST``, their assigned condition, the external ID they arrived with, and a few other fields.
 This page covers what's in a session, how it's created and torn down, and the configuration knobs around recovery and IP binding.
+Read it when configuring session recovery for a crowdsourced or longitudinal study, troubleshooting participants who lose their place, or deciding on IP-binding settings before going live.

 Database-backed, not file-based
 -------------------------------